1300 241 141

 • Excluded

-• The flight from Cairns to Lockhart River or Lockhart River to Cairns, depending on your departure date.
-Please book with airline Skytrans.
+• Flight to/from Lockhart River to Cairns.
+Please book with the airline Skytrans.

 Itinerary